 It’s important to note that these are general guidelines and individual target levels may vary based on factors such as personal medical history and the advice of a healthcare provider.
 Pregnant women with a history of diabetes or gestational diabetes may have different target levels for blood sugar control.
 It’s always best to work with a healthcare provider to establish and maintain appropriate blood sugar levels during pregnancy.

 RPM is a tool that can help pregnant women manage their blood sugar levels and optimize prenatal care.
 RPM allows for continuous monitoring of blood sugar levels without the need for frequent in-person visits to an HCP.
-This technology can be especially beneficial for women with gestational diabetes, as it enables them to monitor their blood sugar levels and respond to any changes in real-time.
+RPM is beneficial for women with high-risk pregnancy due to comorbidities such as gestational diabetes, as it enables them to monitor their blood sugar levels and respond to any changes in real-time.

 A comprehensive normal blood sugar levels chart for pregnancy is an essential component of RPM.
 This chart provides guidelines for what constitutes normal blood sugar levels at various stages of pregnancy and after meals.
 By using this chart, women can identify patterns in their blood sugar levels and work with their HCP to adjust their treatment plan as needed.